souravdatta/qsym/qsym_tutorial.md

 #### State Vectors and Gates

-We were using the term column vectors to refer the quantum state.
+We were using the term column vectors to refer to the quantum state.
 The actual term used in code and literature for these column vectors are `state vectors`.
 The gates basically take a state vector and return a new state vector.

 `Gate :: State Vector -> State Vector`

 The qubit `q0` itself is just another state vector.

 What happens if we have two qubits and we want to apply gates to this state vector of two qubits?
-Suppose we want to apply `H` gate to the first qubit but no the second qubit.
+Suppose we want to apply `H` gate to the first qubit but not to the second qubit.
 Lets take this step by step.

 1. We know how to put two qubits into a state vector - we use tensor product.
 2. We know how to apply a quantum gate to a single qubit - that's matrix multiplication.
 3. Then how do we apply H gate to a state vector of two qubits?
 We can't as the matrices are of incompatible sizes.
-4. Solution is - we need make a bigger matrix for multiplication where part of the matrix is Hadamard matrix, the other part is simply an identity matrix.
+4. Solution is - we need to make a bigger matrix for multiplication where part of the matrix is Hadamard matrix, the other part is simply an identity matrix.
 5. How do we make the bigger matrix such that the parts fit correctly?
 Well, turns out we can just use the tensor product on the gates!

 ```racket